yangye1098/Speech-Denoising-Diffusion-Model-2/README.md

 Test Gaussian diffusion model on speech enhancement.

-Best result on VoiceBank-DEMAND using UNet as denoising network: pesq = 2.56
+Best result on VoiceBank-DEMAND using UNetModified2 as denoising network: pesq = 2.56